Jiya-desai/CS202_A2/README.md

-# CS202_A2: Software Tools and Techniques Assessment 2
+# CS202 Software Tools and Techniques | Assessment 2
-Code submissions for the second assessment in the course CS202: Software Tools and Techniques

-### There are three folder in this repo, each containing all the codes I used to perform the lab activities, and some of the generated files.
+### Code submissions for the second assessment in the course CS202: Software Tools and Techniques.
+There are three folder in this repo, each containing all the codes I used to perform the lab activities, and some of the generated files.

 # Lab 5:
 Contains the coverage report generated after executing the given suite, and the visualisations I generated after parsing the coverage data.